numenta/nupic.core-legacy/README.md

 # Testing

-### Unit tests for the library

-There are two sets of unit tests.
+### There are two sets of Unit Tests:

  * C++ Unit tests -- to run: `./build/Release/bin/unit_tests`
  * Python Unit tests -- to run: `python setup.py test`

 # Examples

+## Python Examples

+There are a number of python examples, which are runnable from the command line.
+They are located in the module `htm.examples`.

+Example Command Line Invocation: `$ python -m htm.examples.sp.hello_sp`

 ## Hot Gym